Treatment and Management of NHL

 Current treatments for NHL

 A wide range of treatments are currently available to treat non-Hodgkin lymphoma (NHL).
 Treatment choices depend on the specifics of your lymphoma, including the type and location and whether it is aggressive or indolent.
-Lymphomas that are indolent may not need immediate treatment, but rather monitoring to see if it is advancing.1 Treatments are broadly divided into the following 5 categories, with recommended options based on overall health and individual preferences:
+Lymphomas that are indolent may not need immediate treatment, but rather monitoring to see if it is advancing.1 Treatments are broadly divided into the following five categories, with recommended options based on overall health and individual preferences:

 Chemotherapy